-“I think it’s terribly dangerous for an artist to fulfil other people’s expectations.
+“I think it’s dangerous for an artist to fulfill other people’s expectations.
 I think they produce their worst work when they do that.”

 “Go a little bit out of your depth.”

-These lines strike a chord to some of the unusual career choices (going by my peers) I have made in my life.
+These lines strike a chord with some of the unusual career choices (going by my peers).

-My path drifted a great deal from the norm (again, my peers being the yardstick) with the creation of a blog ten years ago.
+My path drifted a great deal from the norm (again, my peers being the yardstick) with creating a blog ten years ago.
 I wrote, despite my lack of skills as a writer.

-That’s the order – we can get-in and create something wonderful or hold on to some of the antiquated rules sans adaptation.
+That’s the order – we can get in and create something extraordinary or hold on to some of the antiquated rules sans adaptation.